 Once you have a rectangle of fabric sized to fit across your doll's arms (we included enough to go beyond her hands, you can always trim it back), you can fit the fabric over the doll and trim it for the arms and body.

 To fit the fabric over the doll, fold it in half, lengthwise, then widthwise to find the center of the fabric.
 Cut a narrow slit across the center lengthwise, keeping the slit to slightly less width than the doll's head.
-Now cut a slit from the center of that cut down the center fold of the fabric (at right angles to your first cut) to shape a short "T" (see the next page for a photo).
+Now cut a slit from the center of that cut down the center fold of the fabric (at right angles to your first cut) to shape a short "T".
 Carefully test the fit over the head of your doll to make sure you can get the neck opening over the doll's head.
 If your doll has a large head, or your first cuts won't fit the fabric over the doll's head cut the base of the "T" (the slit that will be down the center front) longer.

 Once you have the fabric over the doll's head, pin the square edges together so they won't slip on you, and cut the 'square' out of the corners of the folded fabric so you have an arm and a front as shown on the right side of the photo.
-Make sure you leave at least 1/4 inch (.6cm) extra fabric on all cut edges to give you a seam allowance.
+Make sure you leave at least 1/4 inch (0.6 cm) extra fabric on all cut edges to give you a seam allowance.

 Things to Check for Your Particular Doll

 If your doll has large hands, you may need to make the sleeves wider so the hands can be slipped through easily.